knuckolls/knife-santoku/README.md

 Right now only Hipchat is support has been written.
 More work will be done to let you drop your own notification classes into the  lib/santoku/ folder of your chef repo to build integrations with your favorite systems.
 If you build out something and would like it added to the master project just send me a pull request.

+You don't have to use Santoku for notifications, that's just what it was originally built for.

 ## Usage

 Just run knife commands with the santoku command instead of knife.